CUAI/Riemannian-Residual-Neural-Networks/README.md

-# Riemannian-Residual-Neural-Networks
-[NeurIPS 2023] Riemannian Residual Neural Networks (arxiv TODO)
+# Riemannian Residual Neural Networks

+We provide the code for [Riemannian Residual Neural Networks](https://arxiv.org/abs/2006.10254) in this repository.

+TODO: update arxiv link